Cynthia Bailey M.D.'s Recommendations for The Alkaline Mediterranean Diet

 Acid-forming foods, which make up much of our modern diet, can compromise our health and produce a myriad of symptoms.
 The Alkaline Diet works to balance and restore the body’s systems thereby mitigating a wide variety of serious health issues.
 Following this plan is a natural and healthy way to improve your physical health and appearance.

-If you are interested in trying an Alkaline Diet, look over my general guidelines, then refer to the food charts to find the alkaline foods you like best.
-Make these 'alkaline' favorites the base of your regular diet.
+If you are interested in trying an Alkaline Diet, look over some of the acid/alkaline food charts below to find the alkaline foods you like best.
+Remember, it's not that the foods are 'acidic' or 'alkaline', it's the pH shift that happens in your body after you digest and absorb them.
+Make the 'alkaline' favorites the base of your regular diet.
 Make 60-70% of your daily food intake these foods.
 Your favorite high acid foods, in smaller amounts, can still be enjoyed regularly as treats but your overall daily diet is composed of about 60-70% alkaline foods.

 Explaining the Relative Acid/Alkaline Values to Foods